 What’s in the next issue?

-The spring issue of MIDIRS Midwifery Digest offers a variety of compelling maternity care articles, covering the antenatal and postpartum period.
+The summer issue of MIDIRS Midwifery Digest offers a variety of compelling maternity care articles, covering the antenatal and postpartum period.

 MIDIRS Midwifery Digest is an essential resource for midwives, maternity support workers and students.
 We take a look at what’s in the June issue.